josmar-crwdstffng/angular/aio/content/guide/lightweight-injection-tokens.md

 Designing your library with *lightweight injection tokens* helps optimize the bundle size of client applications that use your library.

 You can manage the dependency structure among your components and injectable services to optimize bundle size by using [tree-shakable providers](guide/architecture-services#introduction-to-services-and-dependency-injection).
-This normally ensures that if a provided component or service is never actually used by the app, the compiler can eliminate its code from the bundle.
+This normally ensures that if a provided component or service is never actually used by the app, the compiler can eliminate the associated code from the bundle.

 However, due to the way Angular stores injection tokens, it is possible that such an unused component or service can end up in the bundle anyway.
 This page describes a dependency-injection design pattern that supports proper tree-shaking by using lightweight injection tokens.

 The lightweight injection token design pattern is especially important for library developers.
-It ensures that when an application uses only some of your library's capabilities, the unused code can be eliminated from the client's application bundle.
+It ensures that when an application uses only some of the capabilities of your library, the unused code can be eliminated from the application bundle of the client.

-When an application uses your library, there might be some services that your library supplies which the client application doesn't use.
+When an application uses your library, there might be some services that your library supplies which the client application does not use.
 In this case, the application developer should expect that service to be tree-shaken, and not contribute to the size of the compiled application.
 Because the application developer cannot know about or remedy a tree-shaking problem in the library, it is the responsibility of the library developer to do so.
 To prevent the retention of unused components, your library should use the lightweight injection token design pattern.